Out of the Blue: The Unraveling of Operation Market-Garden

 A thick smoke filled the sky.
 A bareheaded, balding German officer appeared, waving a white flag.
 The German officer told de Langlade that the units around the Majestic would surrender under certain conditions.

-Free French infantry from the 5th Company (2nd Battalion, RMT) and some resistance fighters fire on the Hôtel Majestic.
+Free French infantry from the 5th Company (2nd Battalion, RMT) and several resistance fighters, shoot at the Hôtel Majestic.
 The troops are armed with a mix of US-supplied M1 Garand rifles, M1 carbines and two Browning .30-cal machine guns.
 (Paris Musées)

 Langlade replied that the Germans either surrender within 30 minutes or face annihilation.
 The officer returned to the Majestic, accompanied by Colonel Massu, a number of soldiers and even a film crew.
 As the group crossed the rue de la Perouse, a shot rang out.
 A German sniper had killed Sergeant-Chief Rene Dannic, 38.